Stay right here for our final news roundup and information overload.

 Thank you for protecting me.

-And he is so genuine and authentic in his praise to these people and he does it all the time.
+And he is so genuine and authentic in his praise to these people.

-It's it's who he is.
+It's who he is.

-really is amazing.
+Really is amazing.

 Again, I apologize once for calling Steve Wynn, who's also a friend of mine, too.

-Um pretty good guy to be to be uh to be called.
+Pretty good guy to be called.

-Then I'm on the phone with both of you, and then he he's like Donald Trump after Butler he got up and he said, fight, fight, fight.
+And then he's like Donald Trump after Butler, he got up and he said, fight, fight, fight.

-And then he said, Steve, will you please tell Sean I was even up until the fifth hole, and then I was putting for Bertie and I really wanted to finish that putt.
+And then he said, Steve, will you please tell Sean I was even up until the fifth hole and then I was putting for Bertie and I really wanted to finish that putt.

-His his really is amazing.
+It really is amazing.

 Or that the land of the free and the home of the brave are not just words, but things that we should live by.

-Um Steve, stay right there.
+Steve, stay right there.

-Steve Whitcoff was playing golf with President Trump yesterday during the assassination attempt, more of the story on the other side.
+Steve Witkoff was playing golf with President Trump yesterday during the assassination attempt.

-It is now time to it's game time.
+It is now time to, it's game time.

 I hope everybody's paying attention.

-Uh Steve Wiffkoff is with us.
+Steve Woofkoff is with us.

 He's also a personal friend of mine.

-I had breakfast with him yesterday, uh, prior to him then going to play golf with President Trump, and he was there for the entire assassination attempt.
+I had breakfast with him yesterday prior to him then going to play golf with President Trump.

-And let me let me now ask the hard part, Steve, because there are things that are very troubling to me and to many others, and having spoken with Eric and Laura Trump, I know this is very tr troubling to them as well.
+And let me now ask the hard part, Steve, because there are things that are very troubling to me and to many others.

 And that is that we had Butler, Pennsylvania come down.

-I have a report right here in front of me, and it was put out by Josh Hawley from earlier today, and it is a whistleblower report, failures of the U.S. Secret Service in connection with the attempted assassination of former president Donald J. Trump.
+And it is a whistleblower report, failures of the U.S. Secret Service in connection with the attempted assassination of former President Donald J. Trump.

 It is alarming.